By Anna Spyrou –

-SEEfest: Tell us a little about yourself and how you got involved in screenwriting.
+SEEfest: Can you tell us a little about yourself and how you got involved in the film industry?

 SEEfest: What brought you to Los Angeles?